 Dianne Whyte is a photographer living in Dublin.
 In her practice she is interested in space and how if functions, particularly in how the hidden power structures are concealed from direct view.
 Usually the images she makes are still, silent and encourage contemplation.
 Some of her previous work is about an archaeology of control dedicated to preserving the trace of individual experience within the space and remembering what may have been lost along the journey (The Echo of a Silent Cry and Grange Gorman).
 In ‘The Trap Rooms’ she is looking at the theatre space as a metaphor for the staging of reality that underlies the current state of contemporary life.
 The normally hidden machinery of the theatre, what really drives the spectacle, acts as the social and economic forces that shape our lives.
 In a philosophical sense they ask questions about the nature of observable reality, what we see is never just what is seen but merely all that is available to us.
-With her new work, ‘Utopia’ she is examining the space of place.
+With her work, ‘Utopia’ she is examining the space of place.
 Notably the area of the Sassi in Matera and its surrounds.
 The rebirth of a place once referred to as ‘The Shame of Italy’.
 It’s rejuvenation and wondrous reuse of space.
 In her recent commissioned body of work ‘Altered Ground’ Whyte is observing the landscape as it is in the process of transformation, an ongoing alteration of the land, in this case her local area as it undergoes extensive development.
 This work is an observance of space and expresses an emotional reaction to a familiar environment that is undergoing profound change, concentrating on details that would otherwise be overlooked.

 Dianne holds a first class honours BA in Visual Arts through Photography from IADT, and an MFA ,with distinction, in Fine Art Photography from The University of Ulster in Belfast.
 Her work has been exhibited both here and abroad, and included in the Pingyao Photo festival in China.
 She was the recipient of The Curtin O'Donoghue Award at the 191st RHA annual show.

 From 2006 to 2020